oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 total number of bytes of the packet (most-significant byte first).
 Otherwise, the *Length* field is only 1-byte long and specifies itself the total number of bytes contained in the packet.

 The 3-byte format allows the encoding of packet lengths up to 65,535 bytes.
-It is more efficient to use the shorter 1-byte format for p,ackets with lengths up to and including 255 bytes.
+It is more efficient to use the shorter 1-byte format for packets with lengths up to and including 255 bytes.

+[A client or gateway receiving MQTT-SN control packets MUST be able to process both 1-byte and 3-byte length formats.]{.mark} \[MQTT-SN-2.1.2-1\]

 **Informative comment**